 Banking Industry Leverages Lean Thinking Principles to Eliminate Waste in Core Processes

-Scott is a North Highland senior SME in Banking, with particular expertise in Retail Banking (and CUs), Operations, Product Development, and Lending.
-Scott has over 25 years of industry experience both as an international banker and as a senior executive for a large national bank, and has over 10 years of consulting experience.
+Scott is a North Highland senior SME in Banking, with particular expertise in Bank Operations, Process Improvement, Consumer and Mortgage Lending, Card, and Audit.
+Scott has over 25 years of industry experience both as an international banker and as a senior executive for a large national bank.
+He has over 10 years of consulting experience.

 Jill JacquesGlobal Financial Services Lead